Using FMEA to Manage Risk Under ISO 9001:2015

 What Does FMEA Accomplish?

-FMEA helps companies identify and prioritize failures according to how serious their consequences are, their frequency, and the ease with which they can be detected.
-The purpose of conducting an FMEA is to take action to reduce or eliminate each potential failure.
+FMEA for ISO 9001 helps companies accomplish several things including: identify and prioritize failures according to how serious their consequences are, their frequency, and the ease with which they can be detected.
+The purpose of conducting FMEA is to take action to reduce or eliminate each potential failure.
 FMEA documents existing knowledge and actions companies are already using in their continuous improvement process and can be used to prevent potential failures with future processes and products.
-The results of a risk analysis are documented in an FMEA worksheet where they are used to help plan preventative measures, resulting in the production of safer aerospace and defense systems.
+The results of a risk analysis are documented in an ISO 9001 FMEA worksheet where they are used to help plan preventative measures, resulting in the production of safer, less failure-prone manufacturing, distribution and services systems.

 Resources for interpreting and documenting risks:

-The implementation of FMEA could have a dramatic impact on the aerospace and defense industries with the prevention of fatalities and more efficient continuous development of products and processes.
+The implementation of ISO 9001 FMEA could have a dramatic impact on many industries ranging from the prevention of fatalities to more efficient improvement of products, services and processes.